JeremyLoh/xtal/backend/README.md

 4. Multiple test file port 3000 already in use - https://stackoverflow.com/questions/54422849/jest-testing-multiple-test-file-port-3000-already-in-use
    - Put `app.listen` in a different file (run listen for each test file instead)
    - OR skip the `app.listen` for `NODE_ENV=test`. `supertest` without `app.listen` will use port 0. (port 0 for choose the first randomly available port that you find)
+5. Move your cors() middleware before express.json() and you won't have a CORS issue any more.
+The problem was due to an error in the express.json() middleware killing the request before CORS headers were added - https://stackoverflow.com/questions/71948888/cors-why-do-i-get-successful-preflight-options-but-still-get-cors-error-with-p